 Crash Course Electronics and PCB Design

 - Students will be able to analyze and construct basic analog and digital circuits.
-Everything from filters and amplifiers to clocked and combinatorial digital circuits.
-As well as completely design printed circuit boards, assemble and get them up and running.
+As well as design printed circuit boards, assemble and get them running.

 - Students will be able to leverage this knowledge to build and produce electronic products completely themselves.

 - Students will be able to use numerous CAD and design tools such as schematic entry, PCB layout and routing, circuit simulators, MATLAB, and more.

 - Students will learn how to use basic electronics lab equipment such as oscilloscopes, power supplies, signal generators, and more.

 - Students will learn hands on techniques such as circuit construction with solderless breadboards, wire wrapping, and soldering.

 - A modern Windows PC (or VM) capable of running various CAD and design tools used in this course such as Altium CircuitMaker, Labcenter Proteus, Matlab, and more.

 - A High School or equivalent understanding of mathematics.

 - Since the course is about electronics, to get the full benefit of the course, you will need to follow along and build the circuits.
 Thus, access to breadboards, power supplies, tools, parts, etc.